chrisvasqm/csharp-beginners/README.md

 display it on the console.
 For example, if the user enters “5, 3, 8, 1, 4", the program should display 8.

 ## [Section 6 - Arrays and Lists](https://goo.gl/QQwxRt)

+This section is focused on how Arrays and Lists work, what are their similarities and differences, and use cases.

 - [x] FriendsWhoLikeYourPost
 - [x] ReverseGivenName
 - [x] SortFiveUniqueNumbers